 1. Employ the specific skills and good work habits that are required in today's Printing Industry.

-2. Analyze, plan and safely produce quality printed products within a production setting as part of a team approach within the recommended national standards of time, waste and quality.
+2. Using the team approach, analyze, plan and safely produce quality printed products within a production setting as recommended by PrintED standards.

 3. Clearly communicate with customers and other team members utilizing written, verbal and/or electronic means.